 What About Lattes and Mochas?

 You need to think about what kind of coffee you need to make and what you will likely be brewing.
-If, like myself, you love lattes and mochas and cappuccinos, you would best looking at a machine with Specialty brew selection.
+If, like myself, you love lattes and mochas and cappuccinos, you would be best looking at a machine with a Specialty brew selection.

 These don’t produce the espresso shot that you need, but it gives you a great resemblance that is close to what a true espresso machine will produce.